katherinefrields/climsim-online/hpc.md

 ## Download the Precompiled .sif Image

 We have prepared a precompiled .sif image for the hybrid-ML simulation.
-You can download it from [this google drive link](https://drive.google.com/file/d/112a25wiEstGA7-ibxd2iqa70hBAVvorV/view?usp=sharing).
+You can download it from [this zenodo link](https://zenodo.org/records/15786767).

 ## Running the hybrid-ML simulation